 To improve stability of the estimates, the rankings results in this report are based on multiple years of data.
 For example, rankings for states and large-cities are based on three years’ of data —combined statistics calculated from the 2010, 2011, and 2012 volunteering supplement.

-Mid-size city rankings are based on four years of data, from the 2009, 2010, 2011, and 2012 volunteering supplements to the CPS, as mid-size cities tend to have a smaller sample size each year.
+Mid-size city rankings are based on four years of data, from the 2010, 2011, 2012, and 2013 volunteering supplements to the CPS, as mid-size cities tend to have a smaller sample size each year.
 Where the sample size for some metropolitan areas drops below 100 cases the data are not reported and rankings for those locations are not generated.
 This is due to the fact that results for samples of less than 100 cases in size will have large sampling errors and will not yield sufficiently reliable results.

 Despite the use of multiple years’ worth of data to produce the ranking statistics, however, some differences between states and cities may not be statistically significant.

 Ranks are based on estimates derived from a sample.
 Because of sampling and nonsampling errors associated with the estimates, the ranking of the estimates does not necessarily reflect the correct ranking of the unknown true values.
 Thus, caution should be used when making inferences or statements about states' (or MSAs’) true values based on a ranking of the estimates.
 As an example, the estimated volunteering rate for for State A may be larger than the estimated rate for State B. This does not necessarily mean that the true volunteering rate for State A is larger than that for State B. Such an inference typically depends on – among other factors – the size of the difference(s) between the estimates in question, and the size of their associated standard errors.

 What geographic areas are used for large city rankings?